gitops-jml/gitops-with-rhacm/README.md

 - create a namespace to host the custom resources definitions for the application `oc new-project petclinic`
 - create the RHACM Custom resources for app1 from files\
-`cd gitops-with-rhacm/rhacm-def/apps/apps-group1; oc apply -f petclinic`
+`cd ; oc apply -f gitops-with-rhacm/rhacm-def/apps/apps-group1/petclinic`

 - watch the resources creation from the RHACM console : as the placement rule is looking for a cluster with an app and an environment labels that it can't find yet, the application is not deployed\
 ![Image](./images/petclinic1.jpg)